Visas & Legal

 China's government sets strict minimum requirements for foreign teachers applying for Z-visa sponsorship:

-• Valid passport — at least 6 months of validity remaining.
+• Valid passport with at least 6 months of validity remaining.

-• TEFL/TESOL certificate — not always legally required, but strongly preferred by most schools and increasingly expected.
+• TEFL/TESOL certificate.
+Not always legally required, but most schools strongly prefer it and increasingly expect it.

 Z-visa sponsorship on job listings

 On DiscoverChinaTEFL, every job listing clearly shows whether the employer will sponsor your Z-visa.
-This is one of the most important fields to check before applying — some employers (particularly small training centres or informal arrangements) expect you to sort your own visa, which is either impossible or illegal.
+This is one of the most important fields to check before applying.
+Some employers, particularly small training centers or informal arrangements, expect you to sort your own visa, which is either impossible or illegal.

 If a listing shows “Z-visa sponsorship: Yes”, the employer is prepared to go through the full Work Permit and Residence Permit process on your behalf.